sherpa/sherpa/docs/developer/index.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you have a version of Sherpa compiled with a previous XSPEC version then you can use three helper scripts:
+If you have a version of Sherpa compiled with a previous XSPEC version then you can use four helper scripts:

 #. ``scripts/check_xspec_update.py``